canonical/docker-snap/README.md

 ### Ubuntu Core

+On Ubuntu Core, the graphics dependencies must be provided to the Docker snap via another snap.
+This is done using one of the supported content interfaces.

+> [!TIP]
+> A [content interface](https://snapcraft.io/docs/content-interface) allows sharing data between snaps.
+> For NVIDIA support, the graphics user-space are shared from a *provider snap* to the Docker snap.

-The environment set up differs depending on the Ubuntu Core release.
+The provider and environment setup differs depending on the Ubuntu Core release.
 Refer below for specific instructions.

 > [!NOTE]
-> More than one graphic provider snap can be installed on the host and connected to the Docker snap.
-In such a case, the Docker snap will only utilize the content provided by the first connected `gpu-2404` content provider.
+> It is possible to connect multiple graphic providers to the Docker snap.
+In such a case, the Docker snap will only utilize the content provided by the `gpu-2404` content provider.
+Do not connect more than one `gpu-2404` provider at the same time as the content may partially override each other.

 #### Ubuntu Core 24